 James attended the John Burroughs School for high school, and graduated from Pomona College in Claremont, California in 1937.
 He had plans to pursue a career in medicine, but upon graduation, decided that life as a Naval aviator would be more exciting.
 He joined the United States Navy as a cadet in 1938.
 In 1939, he was assigned to the USS Enterprise as a Navy pilot, and stationed at Pearl Harbor, Hawaii.

 In 1941, he left the Navy and became a P-40 fighter pilot with the famous American Volunteer Group, the Flying Tigers, in Burma.
 He flew 56 missions and was credited with shooting down six Japanese airplanes during World War II.
 Following that group’s disbandment, Howard returned to the U.S., and was commissioned a captain in the Army Air Forces.
-The following year, he was promoted, and as a major, given the command of the 356th Fighter Squadron, in the 354th Fighter group.
+The following year, he was promoted, and as a major, given the command of the 356th Fighter Squadron, in the 354th Fighter group, the same group stationed at the Myrtle Beach Air Force Base.
 Howard left for the United Kingdom, where the squadron was deployed.

 On January 11, 1944, Howard made the choice that would earn him a promotion to lieutenant colonel, and the United States military’s highest decoration— the Medal of Honor.
 He is the only fighter pilot in the European Theater of Operations in World War II to receive this distinction.